 Duodenal ulcers

-The most common complication is bleeding, which can lead to anemia.
+Research says the most common complication of duodena ulcers is bleeding, which can lead to anemia.
 In rare cases, a duodenum, which can cause a life-threatening infection called peritonitis.
-Other complications of duodenal ulcers include pancreatitis and jaundice.
+Other complications of duodenal ulcers include pancreatitis and jaundice but these are less frequent.

 Treatment options for duodenal and gastric ulcers